mendix/NavigateWidgetForPhoneGap/README.md

 # Navigate Widget For PhoneGap

-Navigate to an address in Phonegap, using
+Navigate to an address in Phonegap, using [PhoneGap Launch Navigator Plugin](https://github.com/dpa99c/phonegap-launch-navigator)

 ## Contributing